Joe Sbarra

-Joseph Christopher Sbarra (born 21 December 1998) is an English professional footballer who plays as a midfielder for National League club Solihull Moors, on loan from Doncaster Rovers.
+Joseph Christopher Sbarra (born 21 December 1998) is an English professional footballer who plays as a midfielder for National League club Solihull Moors.
 He began his footballing career through the youth academy of EFL Championship club West Bromwich Albion.
+He will become a free agent on 30 June 2026.

 Career

 Burton Albion

 Sbarra came up through the youth academy at Burton Albion and made his debut on the last day of the 2016–17 season, coming on in the 68 minute against Reading aged 18.
 On 10 November 2017, Sbarra was rewarded for his breakthrough with a new contract that would see him stay with the club until 2020.
 Sbarra had to wait until the 2019–20 season to score his first senior goal, opening the scoring three minutes into a 2–2 draw with Portsmouth.

 Solihull Moors (loan)

 On 25 March 2019, Sbarra joined Solihull Moors on loan until the end of the season.
 The following day Sbarra came off of the bench in the 70 minute of a 2–2 draw with Boreham Wood and had to wait until the last day of the season to make his first start in a 1–1 draw with Dagenham & Redbridge.
 Sbarra made a total of six appearances as Solihull narrowly missed out on automatic promotion before losing in the playoffs.